Good Grief Cook

 Home » Grief Lessons

 It's been 130 months, 567 weeks or 3,970 days since I lost my son.
-While time moves furiously fast and forward, the grief just never gets old.
+While time moves furiously fast and forward, the grief of losing a child never gets old.
 To the average Joe or Jane, who has never experienced the loss of a child, it all probably seems crazy or needy or both to keep writing about loss.
 They see us grievers as stuck in the past.

 Honestly, I am a little bit jealous of those who are able to move on, but to the parent who has suffered the loss of a child, I know you get it.
 We don't want our child's narrative to end.
 William can't just be that guy who got killed in a car accident...end of story.
 So, I keep celebrating him in whatever ways I can.